Accessibility for all at UCF!

-When my oldest began college, which can feel tremendous by way of size alone compared to high school, she was relieved to know that some of the accommodations for her ADHD would follow her.
+When my oldest began college, which can feel tremendous by way of size alone compared to high school, she was relieved to know that some of the accessibility accommodations for her ADHD would follow her.
 The idea of sitting amongst hundreds of pencil tapping students was somewhat intimidating.
 Of course, she still had to show necessity through diagnosis and jump through a few hoops to make it all come together, but it was well worth it.

 UCF is large and frankly, can be rather overwhelming, but Student Accessibility Services (SAS) is there to create an inclusive educational environment for all students.
 Recently the offices of Student Accessibility Services and Inclusive Education Services at UCF merged which can only enhance the ways they can assist students with disabilities of all kinds.